-The IRS first-time penalty abatement program applies to failure-to-file, failure-to-pay, and failure-to-deposit penalties.
+The IRS first-time penalty relief program applies to failure-to-file, failure-to-pay, and failure-to-deposit penalties.
 It does not apply to any other type of penalty.

 To qualify for first-time penalty abatement, you must meet three qualifications: